-Public and private places provide space for people to belong, achieve and live.
+Places, public and private, provide space for people to belong, achieve and live.

-It is no accident that Vincent is one of Perth's highly sought after inner-city local government areas (LGAs).
+It is no accident that Vincent is one of Perth's highly sort-after inner-city local government areas (LGAs).

 The City of Vincent (the City) is a leader in adopting a place-led approach to all aspects of service, support, and planning for our community.